LuciCodesStuff/Simple-PS3-DDR-Dancemat-Driver-for-Linux/README.md

 Although this driver works 100% for it's intended purpose (playing Project Outfox!) the driver is not feature complete!

-Button mappings will change in future versions without warning.
-I will slap together a proper release (with .deb and .rpm files) once I'm happy.
-(I'm not a happy person.
-So give me a year or so.)

 ## Installation
 (Instuctions are not complete)
 ### Fedora (34)